oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/AEX/JHR.md

 JHR owns a *TRS-80 Model 100* portable computer.
 He finds it way useful for life and work purposes.
 The other people to own a *TRS-80 Model 100* is [Vista](../Vista.md).
 JHR also is one of the most intelligent person in MWS.

+Btw he is a cousin to [Ivy](../../../Bench/Air%20Conditioners/Ivy.md).
+They are same, except that Ivy could heat way lower than JHR (**10c**), but is also only single-split.

 ## Personality

 In a nutshell, he behaves differently in different situations.
 JHR is still genuinely a good guy though albeit slightly insane (sociopathy or more like just quite cold).
 He has two personalities to say the least.